mengrang/DFL-CNN-tensorflow/README.md

-# DFB
+# Fine-grained-Recognition-Model-Compression
-Tf-implementation of the CVPR2018 Fine-grained Recognition (Learning a Discriminative Filter Bank within a CNN for Fine-grained Recognition)
+Tf-implementation of the CVPR2018 Learning a Discriminative Filter Bank within a CNN for Fine-grained Recognition, and Model Compression with Attention Transfer